-House oversight panel: No sign Flynn complied with the law
+House oversight: Flynn might have broken law

 - The former national security adviser to Donald Trump resigned earlier this year

-(CNN)President Donald Trump's former national security adviser did not properly disclose payments from Russia and does not appear to have complied with the law, House Oversight Chairman Jason Chaffetz and ranking Democrat Elijah Cummings said Tuesday after reviewing Michael Flynn's application for a security clearance.
+(CNN)President Donald Trump's former national security adviser did not properly disclose payments from Russia and may have broken the law, House Oversight Chairman Jason Chaffetz and ranking Democrat Elijah Cummings said Tuesday after reviewing Michael Flynn's application for a security clearance.

 "As a former military officer, you simply cannot take money from Russia, Turkey or anybody else.
 And it appears as if he did take that money.
 It was inappropriate.
 And there are repercussions for the violation of law," Chaffetz said.